 IMI via Task Forces collaborates to create standards for mediation worldwide.
-IMI’s independent Appra then certifies ‘Qualifying Assessment Programs’, which in turn certify Mediators and Mediation Advocates against these established standards, enhancing the practice of mediation and thereby improving consensus and access to justice.
+IMI’s independent Appraisal Committee then recognises ‘Qualifying Assessment Programs’, which in turn certify Mediators and Mediation Advocates against these established standards, enhancing the practice of mediation and thereby improving consensus and access to justice.

 Through initiatives such as the Global Pound Conference Series and ongoing Global Pound Conversation, IMI has gathered data generated by stakeholders and parties which is being used to improve mediation practice and implementation around the globe.
 See also IMI’s ‘Initiatives‘.

 IMI works together with national and international bodies to promote understanding of and adoption of mediation.
 See our ‘Initiatives’ section.

 Members of IMI’s working Board provide ad hoc skills training for mediation stakeholders.
 IMI’s Training and Assessment Task Force has established standards for skills training in this area.